pmc-jobbee/cli/README.md

-# cli
+# Job Bee CLI

-Command line interface for the Job Bee system
+A command line interface for the Job Bee platform.